murgurgulor/the-murgurgu-lore/src/site/notes/Dungeons & Dragons/Tomb of Annihilation/Lore.md

 - Make our way to Mezro, avoiding the Flaming Fists if possible, and find Artus Cimber.

 Sidequests:
-- Head to the Aaracokra settlement of Kir Salan as emissaries of the Temple of Gond, to establish a line of communication in order for the Gondians to get access to the Plane of Air, to make Air Planes.
+- Head to the Aaracokra settlement of Kir Sabal as emissaries of the Temple of Gond, to establish a line of communication in order for the Gondians to get access to the Plane of Air, to make Air Planes.
 - Head to the Albino Dwarves to re-open the Hrakhamar Mines and increase the production of Chultan Bronze.
 - I guess we should at one point help Hew avenge his family at the Wyrmheart Mines.